New Space Exploration Tech Partners For NASA

 Key Takeaways:

-• NASA has partnered with six U.S. commercial companies to develop advanced technologies for space exploration.
+• NASA has partnered with six U.S. companies to develop new technologies crucial for space exploration.

-• NASA will invest approximately $44 million over three years, with companies contributing at least 25% of the total project costs.
+• NASA will invest approximately $44 million over 36 months through its "Tipping Point Technologies" program, with partner companies contributing a minimum of 25% of project costs.

 See a mistake?
 Contact us.